koalalorenzo/blog/content/posts/202212-tips-switching-to-helix-editor/index.md

 ```

 [^copy-pasta]: I don't remember where I found it, but I had to modify it.
 If you
-               know the original author please let me know and I will mention
+               know the original author, please let me know, and I will mention
                it! :sweat_smile:

 ## It's easy to get started